-That’s because Full-Stack Freelancers manage a portfolio of income streams, not a job based on one set of skills.
+That’s because Full-Stack Builders manage a portfolio of income streams, not a job based on one set of skills.

-And it’s something that’s available to everyone.
-It can enhance personal growth, creativity, and learning.
+It’s something that’s available to everyone.
+It can enhance your personal growth, creativity, and learning.

 Over 50m people around the world consider themselves creators despite the creator economy being just 10 years old.
 It’s the fastest-growing type of small business.
-There are now 2m professional creators making content full-time – and 200,000 of these are writers, podcasters, musicians and illustrators.
+There are now two million professional creators making content full-time – and 200,000 of these are writers, podcasters, musicians and illustrators.

 Creators, we’re on the verge of the ‘Second Renaissance’ of the arts making this the best time in history to be an artist.

 There’s been a societal shift in consciousness towards caring more about feeling fulfilled in our jobs, having control over how we spend our time, and being our own boss.
-It’s not a simple path but people aspire to follow that path that gives their lives meaning (and never leads to a cubicle).
 The creator economy has led to more startups here to help creators find their niche and make a living.

 The burnout generation

-So, how do you avoid burnout in a digital world?
-I’ve been there with years of hustle, precarious gigs and living in expensive cities.
+So, how do we avoid burnout when work is a passion and we live and work online?
 Energy is finite and we need to respect that.
-My strategy is to work smarter not harder with scalable systems – creating digital products and services that offer high value.
-As Anne Helen Petersen says, burnout is a societal problem, not a personal one.
+As Anne Helen Peterson says, burnout is a societal problem, not a personal one.

 We’ve made being busy and ‘always on’ a badge of honour, which needs to change.

-What will your work life look like post-Covid?
 It’s predicted there will be one billion digital nomads by 2035.
-A new visa is emerging, as smart countries see the economic benefit of visitors who work remotely.
-Barbados, Estonia and Georgia have all launched digital nomad visas – these moves by smaller countries will change the way we work and travel forever.
+A new digital nomad visa is emerging, as smart countries see the economic benefit of visitors who work remotely.
+Many of these require significant earnings though e.g. the Barbados Welcome Stamp requires an annual income of $50,000 and local health insurance.

 Connect with me on Nomadlist.